 - Jon Goergen, PhD in Geography, The University of Iowa, 2011 - present, Extreme heat events modeling

-- Wei Wang, PhD in Geography, The University of Iowa, 2008 - present, Spatiotemporal and semantic information retrieval
+- Wei Wang, PhD in Geography, The University of Iowa, 2008 - present, Modeling Geographic Dynamics from Text Documents through Automated Spatiotemporal and Semantic Information Retrieval

 - Emily White, PhD in Geography, The University of Iowa 2010- present, Spatiotemporal ontologies and semantic tagging